top of page

 Habitat: Neighborhoods throughout Philadelphia

-Description: Variable plumage, but most are gray with dark wing bars, iridescent rose, and green plumage on neck and head.
+Description: Variable plumage, but most are gray with dark wing bars, iridescent rose, and green plumage on the neck and head.
 Walk with strutting step.
 Strong flyers.

 (Read More)